 How to Take Care of your Child

-If your child is diagnosed with arrhythmia it is important that you follow a strict routine to take care of his or her health.
+If your child is diagnosed with arrhythmia, it is important that you follow a strict routine to take care of his health.

 - Take your child to the doctor for check-ups regularly.